 International students: Immigration and Health Insurance FAQ

-• In the coming weeks more information will be confirmed, but IRCC has indicated that only spouses of students in master’s and PhD programs will be eligible for a spousal open work permit while pursuing studies.
+- As of March 19, 2024, only spouses of students in master’s degree, doctoral degree or professional degree programs are eligible for a spousal open work permit while pursuing studies.

 The information on this page is based on information available at the time of publishing.